FarmDrop/farmdrop-code-test-js/README.md

 # Farmdrop Code Test (JavaScript)

-This test must be written using React and Redux.
+This test must be written using React.

 You can use any React boilerplate to help you get started (e.g. Create React App or Next.js)